 - Walnuts – A great source of omega 3 that will give shine to your long hair.
 Walnuts will help give your skin and hair a glow.
 Did you know walnuts also contain melatonin?
 If you eat at the right time, walnuts could also help you get your beauty sleep!
 Which is great for hair growth!

-- Sweet potatoes – Sweet potatoes are loaded with beta carotene, which is then converted by the body to vitamin A. This vitamin is important in cell growth, and therefore, growth of your hair.
-Try to always choose sweet potatoes over white potatoes, because they also have a much lower affect on blood sugar.
+- Sweet potatoes – Sweet potatoes are loaded with beta-carotene, which is then converted by the body to vitamin A. This vitamin is important in cell growth, and therefore, the growth of your hair.
+Try to always choose sweet potatoes over white potatoes, because they also have a much lower effect on blood sugar.

 Vitamin B12 should be supplemented by vegans

 One of the most difficult to obtain vitamins on the vegan diet is vitamin B12.
 It is only in high amounts in animal-based products.
 Therefore, it is crucial that all vegans take a daily vitamin B12 supplement to support hair growth.

 There was a study done a few years ago showing that 52% of vegans were deficient in vitamin B12.
 In a more recent study, researches found that when they used a more sensitive testing method, over 92% of vegans were very low in B12.